 We collect you from your accommodation in Picton to join the water taxi to Ship Cove where your walk begins.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at the historic Furneaux Lodge.

-Today’s coastal walk takes you from Furneaux Lodge to Mahana Lodge through mostly regenerating native bush to the call of bellbirds, fantails and other New Zealand native birds.
+Today’s coastal walk takes you from Furneaux Lodge to Punga Cove Resort through mostly regenerating native bush to the call of bellbirds, fantails and other New Zealand native birds.
 From Furneaux Lodge, the track continues through native bush and over a small swing bridge to the head of Endeavour Inlet.
 Pause there to learn more about antimony & the mining industry that thrived there in the 1880s.
-Follow the main track onwards and into Big Bay where pristine native beech forest awaits before working your way towards Camp Bay and Punga Cove.
-Five minutes on from there is your accommodation for the evening at Mahana Lodge.
+Follow the main track onwards and into Big Bay where pristine native beech forest awaits before working your way towards Camp Bay and, five minutes on from there, your accommodation for the evening at Punga Cove Resort.

-Day 3 – Mahana Lodge to The Portage
+Day 3 – Punga Cove Resort to The Portage

 Day 4 – The Portage to Lochmara Lodge